Section 1782 discovery: Application to non-US arbitrations

 The Court (at page 15) left open the possibility that some investor-state arbitrations might qualify as foreign tribunals, on a case by case basis, holding as follows:

 "None of this forecloses the possibility that sovereigns might imbue an ad hoc arbitration panel with official authority.
 Governmental and intergovernmental bodies may take many forms, and we do not attempt to prescribe how they should be structured.
 The point is only that a body does not possess governmental authority just because nations agree in a treaty to submit to arbitration before it.
 The relevant question is whether the nations intended that the ad hoc panel exercise governmental authority.
 And here, all indications are that they did not."

+Following ZF, in In re Alpene 2022 WL 15497008 (Oct.
+27, 2022), the Eastern District of New York held that section 1782 discovery was not available in relation to an investor-State arbitration under the auspices of the International Centre for the Settlement of Investment Disputes (ICSID).
+The Court found that there was “insufficient support” for the argument that Malta and China (the two relevant States) had “intended to imbue the ICSID arbitration panel with government authority".

+The Southern District of New York reached the same conclusion as to an ICSID arbitral panel in In Re: Application of Webuild S.p.A. and Sacyr S.A.
+2022 WL 17807321 (Dec.
+19, 2022).